Debbieliang9/torchMojiBot/lambda/README.md

 If you deployed the model with SageMaker, in `sagemaker/lambda_function.py`, provide your Slack bot user's OAuth access token and Slack app's signing secret (lines 12 and 14).
 They can be found by clicking the Slack app name in your [app directory](https://api.slack.com/apps).
 Also, replace the `EndpointName` on line 44 with your Sagemaker endpoint name.

-If you deployed the model with Algorithmia, in `algorithmia/lambda_function.py`, in addition to the Slack credentials, provide your Algorithmia API token and path to your deployed model (lines 17 and 19).
+If you deployed the model with Algorithmia, in `algorithmia/lambda_function.py`, in addition to the Slack credentials above, provide your Algorithmia API key and path to your deployed model (lines 17 and 19).

 Run `cd package && zip -r9 ${OLDPWD}/function.zip . && cd ${OLDPWD}`.